sandwichfarm/notemine/README.md

-# ⛏️ notemine
+# note⛏️ (notemine)
-A wasm miner for nostr events.
+**notemine** is wasm miner for nostr notes written in rust.
 Variable difficulty and realtime hashrate.
-See web [demo](https://sandwichfarm.github.io/notemine) or build it yourself.
+There's a [demo](https://sandwichfarm.github.io/notemine).
+It should be easy to import into your project.

 # deps
 ```